pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 ## What's happening on the ground

 - Stagnation and blindness for activism - only high-level counts
 - Passive refugees
 - Activism in the North
+- Getting freebies from the World Bank, always in the passive
+- A list of organizations

 ## Flash-poetry